Here is an introductary video for potential students

 I love connecting with people and sharing my love of music.
 I know it is something that brings peace to people and the more people in peace the more the world enters peace.
 It is a spark of creativity to work with people and share experiences, something that feeds me and inspires me.

-The material we would focus on for a beginning is through Alfred Basic Piano Course Book 1.
+For Beginning Piano Students: The material we would focus on for a beginning is through Alfred Basic Piano Course Book 1.
 This gives a good starting place to get familiar with certain notes and keys and to develop reading skills.
 From there I can see weak and strong point that we can expand on with other materials and see which musical direction the student wants to take

 I studied music in school at Los Angeles Harbor College including Music theory, musicianship, group piano classes, performance, guitar, percussion, electronic music, singing, business of music, notation, jazz band, jazz improv, private piano lessons, choir, and songwriting.